-A recent paper (Canup, 2010) suggests that a differentiated satellite, about the size of Titan had its icy mantle pulled to pieces by Saturn's tides as it crossed the Roche limit.
+One suggestion is that a differentiated satellite, about the size of Titan had its icy mantle pulled to pieces by Saturn's tides as it crossed the Roche limit.
 The satellite's rocky core continued to migrate inwards and eventually disappeared into Saturn, leaving behind the ice boulders that make up the rings.